Alzheimer's Disease

 Alzheimer's Prevention Plan

-2. Prevention Plan for people with cardiovascular and/or cerebrovascular diseases that represent risk factors for dementia
+2. Prevention plan for people with cardiovascular and/or cerebrovascular diseases that represent risk factors for dementia.

-3. Dementia Prevention Plan in the general population
+3. Dementia Prevention Plan in the general population.

-The medical intervention model integrates:
+The integrated medical intervention model:

 1. Medical examination